-Create a compelling vision and share it with everyone you talk to.
+Create a compelling vision and share it with everyone you talk with.
 That is what will attract more people into your business.

 # 14: Expectation and momentum are what caused our team to grow and explode.

 Expect greatness.
 Set big goals.
 And get to work.
-Once momentum set in, it’s hard to stop.
-When you get momentum, double or triple your efforts and ride it as long as you can.
+Once momentum sets in, it’s hard to stop.
+When you get momentum, double or triple your efforts and ride the wave as long as you can.

 # 15: Set your goals in concrete and your plans in sand.